Azure/azure-sdk-for-js/sdk/storage/storage-blob/BreakingChanges.md

 ### 2019.08 Version 12.0.0-preview.2

-- [Breaking] Aborter class is no longer exposed from the package.
+- Aborter class is no longer exposed from the package.
 Use the package [@azure/abort-controller](https://www.npmjs.com/package/@azure/abort-controller) to pass an abort signal to any of the async operations.
   `AbortController.timeout(<milliseconds>)` can be utitlized as an abort signal.

 ### 2019.07 Version 12.0.0-preview.1